* This is the Professional Version. *

 Cardiac tamponade occurs when a large pericardial effusion impairs cardiac filling, leading to low cardiac output and sometimes shock and death.
 If fluid (usually blood) accumulates rapidly, even small amounts (eg, 150 mL) may cause tamponade because the pericardium cannot stretch quickly enough to accommodate it.
 Slow accumulation of up to 1500 mL may not cause tamponade.
 Loculated effusion may cause localized tamponade on the right or left side of the heart.

 Constrictive pericarditis, which is uncommon, results from marked inflammatory, fibrotic thickening of the pericardium.
 Sometimes the visceral and parietal layers adhere to each other or to the myocardium.
-The fibrotic tissue often contains Ca deposits.
+The fibrotic tissue often contains calcium deposits.
 The stiff, thickened pericardium markedly impairs ventricular filling, decreasing stroke volume and cardiac output.
 Significant pericardial fluid accumulation is rare.
 Rhythm disturbance is common.
 The diastolic pressures in the ventricles, atria, and venous beds become virtually the same.
 Systemic venous congestion occurs, causing considerable transudation of fluid from systemic capillaries, with dependent edema and, later, ascites.
-Occasionally, pleural effusion develops.
 Chronic elevation of systemic venous pressure and hepatic venous pressure may lead to liver scarring, called cardiac cirrhosis, in which case, patients may initially present for evaluation of cirrhosis.
 Constriction of the left atrium, the left ventricle, or both may elevate pulmonary venous pressure.
-Chronic constrictive pericarditis is less common than in the past, whereas subacute constriction (weeks to months after an inciting injury) is increasingly recognized.
-The transient variant of constrictive pericarditis may resolve spontaneously or after medical therapy.
+Occasionally, pleural effusion develops.

 Causes of Acute Pericarditis